Interoception in Autism and Anorexia

 Those of us with autism and anorexia may have a different brain make-up and struggle with processing interoceptive information, but it's obviously not a free card to not eat.
 Although we may not have the capacity to achieve the same function of someone with a normally functioning insula, there are several techniques proven to aid in improving interoceptive awareness.
 These include mindfulness techniques such as yoga, meditation, visualization, and focused breathing.

-I hope this blog gave you insight and helped you gain a better understanding of yourself or perhaps someone you care deeply for and I'd love to hear what you thought!
-Send me a message on Instagram or via my contact form!
-Messages with feedback always mean the world to me ❤️
+I hope this blog gave you insight and helped you gain a better understanding of yourself or perhaps someone you care deeply for.
+If you want to read a lived experience story of autism and anorexia, be sure to grab a copy of my book Rainbow Girl!

 Sources